cliosight/cliosight_templates/overview.md

 Simple UI like forms, reports and dashboards are useful.
 However, for developing a full-fledged cloud-hosted application, automating tasks is necessary.
 Our syntax provides a shorthand for one-click addition of automation tasks.
 Provision for adding user-defined Javascript and Python code will be available later.

 ### Trigger <a name="trigger"></a>
 A trigger enables action on data.
-Since we are dealing with structured data, it means executing basic operations on table rows on events.
+Since we are dealing with structured data, it implies executing operations on report data.

 ### Sending Email Notifications <a name="trigger_email"></a>
 Sending notifications on events can be configured like any other backend component.